yunussezgin/exercise-api/README.md

 ## Technical Details

-- Exercise Service provides 4 endpoints to manage the exercises. <br>
+- Exercise Service provides 4 endpoints to manage the exercises.
     - `/exercise/uploadCsvFile` <br>
-      Upload a csv file filled with exercises
+      Upload a CSV file filled with exercises
     - `/exercise/:code` <br>
       Get an exercise with code
     - `/exercise` <br>
       Get all exercises
     - `/exercise` <br>
       Delete all exercises
+- All exceptions are managed by ExceptionHandler.
+- API was tested with integration and unit tests.
+- Swagger UI was integrated into the API.
+- DockerFile was added to the project.

 ## Postman Collection